 PLN’s and PLC’s

-While participating in last week’s discussion and reading the questions and responses I started to reflect on my own experiences with improving myself as an educator.
-I have to admit that having my principal observe me a few times a year helps me because there’s another adult in the room giving me insight into how I’m doing.
+While participating an #edchat discussion and reading the questions and responses I started to reflect on my own experiences with improving myself as an educator.
+Having my principal observe me a few times a year helps me because there’s another adult in the room giving me insight into how I’m doing.
 Some years I meet with my principal and we discuss my goals for the year and what I need to achieve those goals.
 That also has been very helpful.
 So how can I get that more often?
 I mean there are many of us teachers to one principal, right?
 So why don’t the teachers help themselves as a team?

 That’s where my Professional Learning Community or PLC has come in so handy.
+A PLC is defined by a Google search as, “an extended learning opportunity to foster collaborative learning among colleagues within a particular work environment or field.
+It is often used in schools as a way to organize teachers into working groups.”
 In our small district we have five teachers who teach Science for grades 6 through 12.
 For the past five years we’ve formed a PLC where we have done different styles of lesson study where we observe each other, talk about how students are learning in our classes, and how we can improve.
 It has been much more powerful than “evaluation” and it’s not like having your boss giving you a “formal” observation.

 I love lesson study.
 A PLC chooses a lesson or topic of study.
 One teacher teaches the lesson observed by the rest of the team.
 The team focuses the observation on students and how they are learning, or not, the topic of the lesson.
 The teachers meet to debrief the lesson where they tweak it so another can teach it.
 The PLC debriefs again, tweaks again, and a third teacher teaches the lesson again.
 Doing this really helps improve one lesson at a time.
 This type of lesson study had to happen rather quickly since the teachers are teaching the same lesson.
 Teaching the same lesson is not easy when we all teach different grade levels and different sciences though.